 Shrout may also have had issues with his sense of himself as a male.
-He reportedly had been chubby and used a weightloss medication to slim down.
+He reportedly had been chubby and used a weight-loss medication to slim down.
 Perhaps he lost too much weight.
 This combined with his lack of athletic prowess may have been significant blows to his masculinity.
-One reporter referred to his "frailty and sports ineptitude."
-49 Another described him as a "slight, bespectacled youth."
-50 Many other shooters had body-related issues (see my book School Shooters: Understanding High School, College, and Adult Perpetrators, as well as "Patterns Among School Shooters: Body-Related Issues and the Military"51).
-I speculate in these works about the impact of a sense of damaged masculinity, and the potential attempt to resolve this by seeking to establish one's manhood through military aspirations.
-In Shrout's case, I have not seen that he had any military aspirations, but his obsession with weapons may have been his attempt to feel powerful and be impressive to people.
+One reporter referred to his "frailty and sports ineptitude."49 Another described him as a "slight, bespectacled youth."50 Many other shooters had body-related issues (see my book School Shooters, as well as "Patterns Among School Shooters: Body-Related Issues and the Military"51).
+I speculate in these works about the impact of a sense of damaged masculinity and the potential attempt to resolve this by seeking to establish one's manhood through military aspirations.
+In Shrout's case, I have not seen that he had any military aspirations, but his obsession with weapons may have been his attempt to feel powerful and be impressive to others.
 Similarly, his interest in Satanism and casting spells may have been a manifestation of his desire for power and/or an attempt to be seen as a formidable figure.
-As a friend commented, "I think Clay was trying to give himself a tougher, scarier image."52 tained a gun, he wrote, "Who's the alpha male now, bitches?"55 Shrout's collection of weapons, his bomb-making activities, and his eventual murders may have been his attempt to become an alpha male.
+As a friend commented, "I think Clay was trying to give himself a tougher, scarier image."52 ers.
+On the day he bought his first firearms, Eric Harris wrote, "I am fucking armed.
+I feel more confident, stronger, more God-like."53 After complaining about the status that society gives to jocks and preps, Kimveer Gill wrote of guns as "the great equalizer."54 After Elliot Rodger obtained a gun, he wrote, "Who's the alpha male now, bitches?"55 Shrout's collection of weapons, his bomb-making activities, and his eventual murders may have been his attempt to become an alpha male.